-La-Shonda focuses on Ashtanga, Vin-Yin, and is learning Restorative.
+Shonda focuses on Vin-Yin, Restorative and anyplace she can add a prop.
 She wants her students to know that yoga isn’t about being perfect but progressing to your body’s potential.
 Always remember yoga is an ongoing journey, it doesn’t end.
 You learn more about yourself and body with each practice.

 Kourtney has been a practitioner of yogic philosophy and asana for over a decade.
 After falling for the discipline at a young age, she received her YogaFit certification; teaching for a few years before taking a break while in university.
 Continuing a personal practice, she has experienced the evolving journey of yoga as life and body transition.

 She believes that everyone has a style of the practice that is perfect for them in the exact place they exist now.
 Kourtney loves helping others find their yoga as well as modifications that get them excited about their body’s capabilities.